prasidhanchan/ShopKart/README.md

 For a complete list of dependencies, refer to the build.gradle file in the app module.

 # License
-The project is licensed under the MIT License.
+The project is licensed under the GPLv3 License.
 See the LICENSE file for more information.

 # Acknowledgements
 1) The Android Jetpack Compose team for their excellent work on the framework.